Who will be the next James Bond? The odds have flipped, depending on who the latest tabloid "sure pick" is. So, where do you put your money?

-It has been nearly five years since Daniel Craig sipped his final martini in No Time To Die, and the tuxedo remains unclaimed.
+It has been nearly five years since Daniel Craig sipped his final Martini in No Time To Die, and the tuxedo remains unclaimed.

 While the Next James Bond odds rumor mill has churned through every British actor under 40, the prediction sites like Kalshi have finally begun to settle on a distinct hierarchy of contenders for the role of the world’s most famous spy.

 With casting decisions for the franchise reboot reportedly entering the final stages, the "Next Bond Actor" market has seen massive movement in early 2026.
-We are tracking the live odds and breaking down where the smart money is going.

 Key Takeaways

-- The Traditionalist Play: Turner remains the strongest "classic Bond" contender if producers opt for a more traditional aesthetic over O'Connor’s quirkier energy.
+- The Traditionalist Play: Turner remains the strongest "classic Bond" contender if producers opt for a more traditional aesthetic over Josh O'Connor’s quirkier energy.

 Next James Bond Odds